-AbleVets, LLC is a fast-growing Service Disabled Veteran Owned Small Business (SDVOSB) providing healthcare information technology services and resources to help the VA and DoD improve the lives of the people they serve.
+AbleVets, A Cerner Company, provides healthcare information technology services and resources to help the VA and DoD improve the lives of the people they serve.
 AbleVets has an opportunity for a motivated Clinical Documentation Improvement Specialist to add to our fast-growing organization.
 This position will be located on of our customer sites in Maryland, Washington DC, Virginia or West Virginia.

 The Clinical Documentation Improvement Specialist shall conduct a comprehensive analysis of clinical documentation practices at the various VAMHCS clinical services to identify and understand potential deficiencies.
 At a minimum, the analysis will include interviews with VA staff (such as providers and clerks), analyzing coding data, and performing documentation reviews.
 The report shall also include actionable recommendations for improvement.

 The Clinical Documentation Improvement Specialist shall utilize industry standards to support the execution of an efficient Clinical Documentation Improvement Program.
 This role shall provide a weekly status report of the support provided and status of each improvement effort underway.
 Job duties will include but not be limited to: